Principal Investigator

 Magaly Avalos

-Magaly is working on her B.S in Biology at CSUB.
+Magaly graduated with her B.S in Biology at CSUB.
 Biology has always interested her, even more so now considering the impacts that climate change is having on all forms of life on Earth.
 Magaly joined this lab in hopes to learn more about the effects that microplastic has on aquatic life, as well as gain more knowledge on lab ethics.

-Magaly is working on her B.S in Biology at CSUB.
+Magaly graduated with her B.S in Biology at CSUB.
 Biology has always interested her, even more so now considering the impacts that climate change is having on all forms of life on Earth.
 Magaly joined this lab in hopes to learn more about the effects that microplastic has on aquatic life, as well as gain more knowledge on lab ethics.

 Karina Perez

-Karina is working towards her B.S. in Biology at CSUB.
+Karina graduated with her B.S. in Biology at CSUB.
 She is interested in learning more about plastic pollution and solutions to reducing plastic use.
 She is currently working on a research project to understand how food consumption is linked to microplastics.
 Her research activities were funded by the Sigma Xi Grants in Aid Research, NSF Louis Stokes Alliance for Minority Participation, and CSUB Student Research Scholarship programs.

-Karina is working towards her B.S. in Biology at CSUB.
+Karina graduated with her B.S. in Biology at CSUB.
 She is interested in learning more about plastic pollution and solutions to reducing plastic use.
 She is currently working on a research project to understand how food consumption is linked to microplastics.
 Her research activities were funded by the Sigma Xi Grants in Aid Research, NSF Louis Stokes Alliance for Minority Participation, and CSUB Student Research Scholarship programs.

 Alyson Gil